Antetonitrus

-Antetonitrus is a genus of sauropod dinosaur found in the Early Jurassic Elliot Formation of South Africa.
+Antetonitrus is a genus of sauropodiform dinosaur found in the Early Jurassic Elliot Formation of South Africa.
 The only species is Antetonitrus ingenipes.
-As one of the oldest known sauropods, it is crucial for the understanding of the origin and early evolution of this group.
-It was a quadrupedal herbivore, like all of its later relatives, but shows primitive adaptations to use the forelimbs for grasping, instead of purely for weight support.
+Sometimes considered a basal sauropod, it is crucial for the understanding of the origin and early evolution of this group.
+It was a quadrupedal herbivore, like its later relatives, but shows primitive adaptations to use the forelimbs for grasping, instead of purely for weight support.

 Discovery and naming

 Adam Yates, an Australian expert on early sauropodomorphs, named Antetonitrus in a 2003 report co-authored by South African James Kitching.
 The name is derived from the Latin ante- ("before") and tonitrus ("thunder"), which refers to its existence, before other known sauropods, specifically Brontosaurus ("thunder lizard").
 The one known species of Antetonitrus is called A. ingenipes, from the Latin ingens ("massive") and pes ("foot"), because it shows the beginning of the development of feet designed solely to support weight.

 The fossils now known as Antetonitrus were discovered by Kitching in 1981 in the Free State of South Africa, and were stored in the Bernard Price Institute where they were labeled as Euskelosaurus.
 Yates recognized them as a separate taxon and published a description several years later.
 The holotype, or original specimen, consists of several vertebrae and numerous bones from both forelimb and hind limb, all presumed to be from one individual.
 Five more limb bones from another smaller individual were also referred to the genus.